clsulliv/telemetrics-client/README.md

   records will not be spooled or posted to backend.
 This configuration key can be used in combination with ```record_retention_enabled``` to keep copies of telemetry records locally only.
+* \<probe identifier\>_disabled: controls whether a probe is allowed to send data.
+  The probe identifier is usually equal to the name of the probe (e.g., hprobe, crashprobe, etc.).
+Can be used to granulate what data is sent to the telemetry server.
+Not guaranteed to work with third party probes, as they may not make use of the libtelemetry tm_get_probe_optout() API call.

 Data reported